-- 3.1 The Budget Estimates resolution provides that committees may ask for explanations from ministers and parliamentary secretaries, as well as officers of departments, statutory bodies or corporations.9 - 3.2 It is standard practice for ministers of both Houses to appear during the initial round of hearings, although a Council committee cannot compel current ministers to appear before it. - 3.3 Ministers who are members of the Legislative Assembly should follow the procedures established by the committee.
-If a minister does not wish to comply with these procedures, they may decide to leave the hearing at any time.10 - Committees will write to ministers to request that they provide a list of witnesses, including department officers, they wish to nominate to appear before the committee to answer questions relating to each portfolio.
-At the same time, committees will provide a list of witnesses requested to attend the relevant hearing to answer questions.
-Following this, the committee may resolve to request the attendance of additional witnesses which are then negotiated with the minister's office. - 3.5 In relation to supplementary hearings, advice has previously been provided that 'it is the Minister's prerogative to attend'.
-For any session that the minister is not required to attend, it is within the power of the committee to resolve whether to accept or decline any request from a minister or parliamentary secretary to also be in attendance during the session.
+- 3.1 The Budget Estimates resolution provides that committees may ask for explanations relating to the items of proposed expenditure from ministers and parliamentary secretaries, as well as officers of departments, statutory bodies or corporations.10 - 3.2 It is standard practice for ministers of both Houses to appear during the initial round of hearings, although a Council committee cannot compel current ministers to appear before it. - 3.3 Ministers who are members of the Legislative Assembly should follow the procedures established by the committee.
+If a minister does not wish to comply with these procedures, they may decide to leave the hearing at any time.11 - 3.4 Committees will write to ministers to request that they provide a list of witnesses, including department officers, they wish to nominate to appear before the committee to answer questions relating to each portfolio.
+The committee will consider these nominated witnesses and may resolve to request the attendance of additional witnesses. - 3.5 For any session that the minister is not required to attend, it is within the power of the committee to resolve whether to accept or decline any request from a minister or parliamentary secretary to also be in attendance during the session.
 Where the committee declines such a request, the minister would not be prevented from viewing proceedings from the advisers' table or the public gallery. - 3.6 While public servants are normally invited by the committee and appear voluntarily, there is no restriction on committees summoning public servants as witnesses, if requested.